-A human study conducted at the Friends Medical Group (California, USA) showed significant improvement according to the Kupperman Menopause Index and 10 common menopausal symptoms, including hot flushes, insomnia, nervousness, depression, vertigo, fatigue and vaginal dryness.
+A human study conducted at the Friends Medical Group (California, USA) showed significant improvement according to the Kupperman Menopause Index.
+Ten common menopausal symptoms, including hot flushes, insomnia, nervousness, depression, vertigo, fatigue and vaginal dryness were improved.
 There was no significant change in body weight or mass compared with the placebo group.

 In a 2008 animal study, ovariectomised animals showed significant improvement in bone mass density when treated with a combination of the three above extracts for 12 weeks.
 Human trials have also shown impressive results, increasing bone mass while relieving menopausal symptoms.
 In 2005, a prospective randomised clinical trial was performed on 48 perimenopausal women who visited Samsung Cheil hospital.
 Half were given a placebo and half were given a combination of the three extracts twice a day for twelve months.
 Bone mass density, serum bone markers, weight, body mass index, serum lipid profile, human growth hormone, follicle-stimulating hormone (FSH) and estrogen were measured at the beginning of the trial and at 3, 6, 9 and 12 months.
 Hormones are measured because during perimenopause estrogen levels fluctuate and FSH remains elevated.
 By the time menopause itself hits, estrogen and FSH are both low.